Language Development Skills

 Students visit local museums, attend films and plays, hear presentations from native-speakers, and attend regional cultural events related to the curricula.

 The World Languages Department offers international trips.
-Recent trips included China, France, Costa Rica, and Britain (focused on Roman Culture).
+Recent trips included Taiwan, Costa Rica, and France.

 In beginning and intermediate classes (1-4), students build vocabulary and grammatical frameworks that allow them to navigate commonplace situations.
 Class work emphasizes speaking and listening skills, while homework deepens reading and writing.